MyFirstBitcoin/Bitcoin-Diploma-2025/Adobe Files/README.md

 # Adobe Design Files – Bitcoin Diploma 2025

-This folder contains the **Adobe design source files** for the 2025 version of the Bitcoin Diploma.
+This folder contains the **Adobe Illustrator source files** for the 2025 version of the Bitcoin Diploma.

 ## Overview

 The 2025 design remains largely unchanged from the 2024 version.
 Only minor visual and content adjustments have been made.
+Included are the Adobe Illustrator files of the specific changes only.

 ### Key Updates from 2024 to 2025: